microsoft/DNS-Challenge/README.md

 # Deep Noise Suppression (DNS) Challenge - Interspeech 2020

 This repository contains the datasets and scripts required for the DNS challenge.
-For more details about the challenge, please visit https://dns-challenge.azurewebsites.net/.
+For more details about the challenge, please visit https://dns-challenge.azurewebsites.net/ and refer to our (paper)[https://arxiv.org/ftp/arxiv/papers/2001/2001.08662.pdf].

 ## Repo details:
 * The **datasets** directory contains the clean speech and noise clips.